The FDA's Mandate is Not to Maximize Lives Saved

 2 Year Drug Lag

-Perhaps it’s a coincidence, but you can see an increase in drug approvals in the ’80s, and at the same time, the gap between Switzerland and the U.S. gets smaller then.
-Then U.S. approvals decreased in the ’90s, and the gap expanded again.
+Possibly a coincidence: U.S. drug approvals increased in the '80s, and the gap with Switzerland got smaller.
+Then U.S. approvals decreased in the '90s, and the gap expanded again.
+The correlation is notable.

-Here’s a news story from the Non-Existent Times by No One Ever without a picture of all the people that die from lack of access to life-saving treatments that might have been.
+Here's a news story from the Non-Existent Times by No One Ever, featuring all the people who die from lack of access to treatments that might have existed:

 Explosion in Costs

-Since 1962, the cost of bringing a new treatment to market has gone from $74 million to over $1 billion U.S. dollars (2020 inflation-adjusted).
+Since 1962, the cost of bringing a new treatment to market went from $74 million to over $1 billion (2020 inflation-adjusted).

 Treatments for Rare Diseases Make No Financial Sense